Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 These limestone caves harbor Hindu temples where dioramas of mythological scenes glow beneath stalactites.
 In the evenings, bats flutter in the shadows.

-The Batu Caves base is Sri Subramaniam Temple dedicated to Lord Murugan, the Hindu God of War.
+The Batu Caves base is Sri Subramaniam Temple, dedicated to Lord Murugan, the Hindu God of War.

 Batu Caves is a Malaysian national treasure.